OWASP/pysap/docs/examples/router.rst

 ``router_fingerprint``
 ----------------------

-It was found out that SAP Router instances include certain information in error messages when processing certain type of malformed packets or when certain fault situations are reached.
-The information contained in those error messages includes details such as the SAP Router's release number, name of the source code file where the error is thrown, and in some cases the line where the error was identified.
+It was found out that SAP Router instances include some information in error messages when processing certain type of malformed packets or when certain fault situations are reached.
+The information contained in those error messages includes details such as the SAP Router's release number, name of the source code file where the error is thrown, and in some cases the code line where the error was identified.
 As the source file numbers are frequently changing between one version of the program an another, it can be very precise as to potentially identify build numbers and pinpoint particular version numbers.
 This information can be valuable as to determine potential security risk in case of running old and potentially vulnerable versions of the SAP Router service.

-This example script is an experimental attempt at performing SAP Router version fingerprinting by triggering those error conditions and matching the information provided in the error messages with a previously generated database.
+This example script is an experimental attempt at performing remote SAP Router version fingerprinting by triggering those error conditions and matching the information provided in the error messages with a previously generated database.
 A fingerprint database is maintained and located in the ``examples/router_fingerprints.json`` file.

 The following is an example result of running the script against a version of SAP Router already in the database: